AlexDelitzas/x-covid-ai-assistant/README.md

 We would like to thank deeply the team behind [COVID-Net Open Source Initiative](https://github.com/lindawangg/COVID-Net).
 Our project is an attempt to incorporate COVID-Net into the heart of a web-based application that could be used by doctors as a guide on the examination process and triage.

+## Demo

+A live demo of the web application is currently running here: http://xcovid-ai-assistant.cf

 ## How to use

 **Step 1**: Open the application via a web browser